CY 3740 / CY 5770 - Systems Security

 for breakfast with a side of the Linux command line interface.
 I serve

-bite-sized refreshers for everything else like operating systems and
+bite-size refreshers for everything else like operating systems and

 Internet topics and you can learn those as you go, but you must know the